 French Rayonnant in the Empire in the late thirteenth century

 Strasbourg and Cologne, were the exceptions in this period of the decline in episcopal ambition.
 Ironically with all the eulogies spun about them by Goethe and Caspar David Friedrich, they are essentially French in their designs.
 Strasbourg’s nave was a straightforward adaptation of St-Denis’ influential Rayonnant rebuilding in the 1230s – enormous bar-traceried clerestory windows above a glazed triforium – by French-born masons.
 Cologne was an pretty blatant attempt to transplant Amiens’ hyper-massive mode into the largest city in the Empire.
 In Cologne, in order to outdo the other twelve Romanesque churches in the city, the dilapidated late-Carolingian Romanesque cathedral sorely needed to make an absolutely epic statement: Kingmaker Archbishop Conrad von Hochstaden being the man to organise one.
-The Middle Ages eventually gave up on the mammoth project, and it took the confidence of the German state heading towards unification in 1871 to complete it to the original design (with a little help from structural wrought iron).
+The Middle Ages eventually gave up on the mammoth project, and it took the confidence of the German state heading towards unification in 1871 to complete it to the original design (with a little help from wrought iron for the roofs).

 Die Sondergotik in the later 14th century and beyond